 Water is a challenge in every air compressor system.
 As air is compressed, water is brought into the air stream.
 During cooling, that water condenses and is mixed with the compressed air that’s delivered to your tool or application.
 Some water is okay for most applications, but too much water can be a problem.
-That’s where air drying comes in.
+That’s where compressed air drying comes in.

 - Water Cooled